imvignesh003/SpringBoot-AML/TO-DO.md

   - Go through each page
   - Fix the word count and year published
     - Currently, the year published only has numbers of the date.
 This is a problem if a full date is provided (ex.
 April 25, 1797)
+- Add GET request with work title and author name

 FRONT-END
 - Deploy your endpoint to NGROK(?), then do the FreeCodeCamp frontend deployment method